jupyterhub/repo2docker/docs/source/config_files.rst

 .. note::
     If a Dockerfile is present, all other configuration files will be ignored.

+If you're working on an existing project and need the `Dockerfile` escape hatch, you can :ref:`view the generated Dockerfile
+<usage-debugging-with-debug-and-no-build>`.

 See the `Advanced Binder Documentation <https://mybinder.readthedocs.io/en/latest/tutorials/dockerfile.html>`_ for best-practices with Dockerfiles.